Province of Valladolid

-Valladolid (/es/) is a province of northwest Spain, in the central part of the autonomous community of Castile and León.
-It has a population of 525,398 across a total of 225 municipalities, an area of 8,110 km2, meaning a population density of 64.77 people per km^{2}.
+The Province of Valladolid (/ˌvælədəˈlɪd/ VAL-ə-də-LID; /es/) is a province of northwestern Spain, in the central part of the autonomous community of Castile and León.
+It has a population of 528,644 in an area of 8110.51 km2 across its 225 municipalites.

 The capital is the city of Valladolid.
 It is bordered by the provinces of Zamora, León, Palencia, Burgos, Segovia, Ávila, and Salamanca.
 It is the only Spanish province surrounded entirely by other provinces of the same autonomous community.
-It is the only peninsular province which has no mountains.
+It is the only peninsular province that has no mountains.

-Because the extensive plain on which the province lies is important to overland transport, it is a major communications hub.
-From a national point of view it connects Madrid with the north of Spain, from Vigo in Galicia to San Sebastián in the Basque Country, and from an international point of view, it is on the shortest land route connecting Porto in the north of Portugal with Hendaye in the south of France.
+Lying on an extensive plain relevant to overland transport, the province is a major communications hub.
+Nationally, it connects Madrid with the north of Spain, from Vigo in Galicia to San Sebastián in the Basque Country; internationally, it is on the shortest land route connecting Porto in the north of Portugal with Hendaye in the south of France.

-The cuisine of the province is similar to that of Castile—with meats and roasts occupying a central place.
-One of the most typical dishes is lechazo, a dish made from unweaned lambs, similar to veal.
+The cuisine of the province is similar to that of the rest of Castile, with meats and roasts occupying a central place.
+One of the most typical dishes is lechazo, a dish made from unweaned lambs (similar to veal).
 Suckling pig, black pudding, sausages, sheep's milk cheeses, and breads are also traditional.
 The province has five wines with a denomination of origin.

-The province once served as the capital of the Castilian court and the former capital of the Empire during the reigns of Emperor Carlos I, Philip II and Philip III, with many castles and strongholds from that time remaining present to this day.
-The capital has an important historical and artistic heritage, and is home to one of the more important museums of sculpture of Europe.
-The province of Valladolid is specially recognized for its processions of Holy Week, as much in the capital as in the localities of Medina de Rioseco and Medina del Campo.
-In addition, the province has two UNESCO world heritage sites within its category Memory of the World Programme: the Treaty of Tordesillas and the Archivo General de Simancas.
+The province once served as the capital of the Castilian court and the former capital of the Spanish Empire during the reigns of Emperors Carlos I, Philip II and Philip III, with many castles and strongholds from that time remaining to this day.
+The capital has an important historical and artistic heritage and is home to one of the more important sculpture museums in Europe.
+The province of Valladolid is particularly noted for its Holy Week processions, both in the capital and in the localities of Medina de Rioseco and Medina del Campo.
+In addition, the province includes two sites listed in the UNESCO Memory of the World Programme: the Treaty of Tordesillas and the Archivo General de Simancas.